-The Summary field displays information regarding the current state of the Summary interface to selected DeviceMaster.
-This information is updated constantly.
-See Advisor Messages on Page 48, for a list of messages and meanings.
-PC Network The PC Network Interface group contains the following fields.
-Interface MAC Address is the reported MAC address of the Ethernet network interface card (NIC) card in the server.
-Since a server may contain more than one NIC, identifying exactly which NIC is being used by NS-Link may help you to identify and resolve problems.
-Frames Out is the count of the number of frames output by NS-Link through the identified network interface.
-This includes all administrative, data, and control frames, and should be incriminated whenever the DeviceMaster and NS-Link are operating, even if the DeviceMaster is idle.
-Frames Accepted is the count of the number of received frames accepted by NS-Link for further processing.
-These must be well-formed packets with the correct protocol identifiers for NS-Link.
-Adapter 1 ID string is the NIC binding string.
+The PC Network Interface group contains the following fields.

+- MAC Address is the reported MAC address of the Ethernet network interface card (NIC) card in the server.
+Since a server may contain more than one NIC, identifying exactly which NIC is being used by NS-Link may help you to identify and resolve problems. - Frames Out is the count of the number of frames output by NS-Link through the identified network interface.
+This includes all administrative, data, and control frames, and should be incriminated whenever the DeviceMaster and NS-Link are operating, even if the DeviceMaster is idle. - Frames Accepted is the count of the number of received frames accepted by NS-Link for further processing.
+These must be well-formed packets with the correct protocol identifiers for NS-Link. - Adapter 1 ID string is the NIC binding string.
 Every network entity that needs to be uniquely identified has a Globally Unique Identifier (GUID), which is used to form unique binding strings.
-The presence of this string indicates that NS-Link has been bound to a specific NIC.
-Frames Passed On is when a NIC receives a packet, it passes the packet around to each driver or application that is bound to the NIC until one of them recognizes and accepts the packet.
+The presence of this string indicates that NS-Link has been bound to a specific NIC. - Frames Passed On is when a NIC receives a packet, it passes the packet around to each driver or application that is bound to the NIC until one of them recognizes and accepts the packet.

 This field shows the count of the number of received frames that have gone into NS-Link and been returned to the NIC layer for processing by other software.

 If a received packet is not accepted by NS-Link or any other driver, it is discarded.